January 30th, 1931 - July 28th, 2010

 If you have a painting that you want to sell or send to an auction let us know so we can let our members and collectors know of the upcoming auction date and auction house. __

 We are asked for values all the time.
-We have decided to publish and report what the last known sales at auctions have been.
-Over the past three years, Alvaro paintings have sold between $200-$500.
-There are people who advertise and ask for thousands, but no painting has sold for that much in over 10 years.
-If you can prove higher sold prices, we'll welcome the proof from sources we can verify.
+We have decided to publish and report what the last known sales at a published art auction.
+We received notice that on Aug 16, 2013, an Alvaro painting sold on Ebay for $676.
+There are people who advertise and ask for thousands, claim to have official appraisals for tens of thousands, but no one has reported selling a painting for more than $1000 in over 10 years.
+If you can prove higher sold prices, we'll welcome the proof from real sources we can verify and then publish those prices here.

 Beware of Forgeries: Alvaro Guillot never painted plates or made plates of any kind.
 He never painted child like clowns.
 We will be happy to verify Alvaro's work for you at no charge. ______________________________________________________________________